Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

-Unlike in the polytropic models, the realistic models solve for the temperature profile via the energy transport equation.
-Whether energy is transported by radiation or convection is determined by comparing the radiative temperature gradient $\nabla_{\rm rad}$ with the adiabatic gradient $\nabla_{\rm ad}$.
-The radiative gradient is computed by
+Unlike the polytropic models, the realistic models explicitly solve for the temperature profile via the energy transport equation.
+The mode of energy transport (radiation or convection) is determined by comparing the radiative temperature gradient $\nabla_{\rm rad}$ with the adiabatic gradient $\nabla_{\rm ad}$.
+The radiative gradient is given by